vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 If you do not list the ```sp=``` tag, your subdomains will get the policy from the ```p=``` tag.

+The table on this [Microsoft Learn page](https://learn.microsoft.com/en-us/archive/blogs/fasttracktips/spf-dkim-dmarc-and-exchange-online#covering-the-basics-of-dmarc) summarizes the options you have when configuring your DMARC policy.

 ### SPF, DKIM and DMARC in short
 SPF performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
 - SPF protects the P1 sender domain (Envelope sender, ```RFC5321.MailFrom```).